We’ve heard it – content is king.

 - Tip #8: Create content buckets for your reader’s journey

-- Tip #10: Analyse the commercial intent of keywords
+- Tip #10: Check the search intent of keywords

-- Tip #11: Optimise your article for maximum search traffic
+- Tip #11: Optimise your article for on-page SEO

-- Tip #13: Use traffic building strategies to get your content seen
+- Tip #13: Use traffic strategies to amplify your content reach

 As a blogger or small business, we need to deliberately put our content in front of people for it to be seen.